dgraph-io/dgraph-docs/content/learn/developer/react/graphql/_index.md

 type = "learn"
 description = "Developing a Message Board App in React with Dgraph Learn.
-Step 2: GraphQL schema design and loading, queries, and mutations." pageType = "learn"
+Step 2: GraphQL schema design and loading, queries, and mutations." pageType = "learn" weight = 4
 [menu.learn]
   name = "Working in GraphQL"
   parent = "react-app"
   identifier = "react-app-graphql"
+[nav]
-  weight = 4
+  nextpage =  "design-app-schema.md"
-[nav.next]
-title = "Design the App's Schema" link = "/courses/messageboardapp/react/develop/graphql/design-app-schema/"
-[nav.previous]
-title = "Deploy a GraphqL Backend" link = "/courses/messageboardapp/react/develop/dgraph-cloud/deploy-a-graphql-backend/"
+  previouspage= "react-provision-backend.md"
 +++

 To build an app with Dgraph Cloud, you design your application in GraphQL.
 You